NDIS Code of Conduct

 – other information about you collected for the purposes of providing care to you.

-MEDP will only collect personal information insofar as it is needed for the delivery of supports, to manage our accounts and administrative services - including billing, arrangements with health funds, unpaid accounts, and management of our IT systems - and to coordinate supports with other health professionals involved in your care.
+MEDP will only collect personal information insofar as it is needed for the delivery of supports, for administrative purposes, and to coordinate supports with other health professionals involved in your care.

 Disclosure of Personal Information